ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 content type of `application/jose`.
 The AS
 MUST extract the payload of the JWS and treat it as the request body for further processing.

+The authorization and resource server SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of
+{{RFC3986}} before comparing the "htu" claim.

 ~~~
 POST /tx HTTP/1.1